lelandg/Tools-for-Models/README.md

 Smart UV Project, with the option to delete existing UV maps and recreating new ones.
 If you run without the "Delete UV Maps" box ticked then it runs the UV project only on meshes that do not already have a UV map.

+# Installation
 Simply open the script in a Blender text editor window and click "Run Script".
 (If you don't know how to do that, see below.)

 You should immediately see a panel at the bottom of the Tools tab in any 3D View that looks like this:
 ![Alt text](https://github.com/lelandg/Tools-for-Models/blob/master/2018-02-04%2007_06_31-Blender.png)
+(I've moved it to the top of my Tools panel.
+You can do that if you'd like.)

 If you need help beyond this (below), I could create a video tutorial if needed.
 I'm looking into making this an "official" add-on, but have no idea of the process.